PRKGit365/Healthcare-Data-Analytics-Using-Excel-SQL-Python/README.md

 📖 **Description**

-This skillup.online project focuses on integrating clincial and claims information.
-It uses Excel, MySQL and Python.
+This skillup.online project focuses on integrating clincial and claims information using Excel, MySQL and Python.

 🔍 **Dataset Overview**